camarena-abel/prestashop-xampp-migrate/README.md

-# prestashop-xampp-migrate
-Prestashop migration tool (from hosting to localhost XAMPP under Windows)
+# Prestashop to Xampp migration tool

+Just a very simple script for Web Hosting to XAMPP (local+windows) Prestashop migration.

+This just deletes some folders, updates config files and updates the database.

+Tool UI is in Spanish.